maxrosenboom/maxrosenboom/README.md

 ### Hi!
 I'm Max 👋
-I'm just a computer science student who enjoys building things and learning about backend and network stuff.
+I'm a computer science graduate who enjoys building things and learning about backend and network stuff.

 ### Contact
 You can reach me at: